tejasitraj/esphome-tiny-display/README.md

 ![weather entity](https://user-images.githubusercontent.com/14822776/146213303-7249f18f-b541-4f75-974c-10d9c841d7f2.JPG)

 The forecast high and low for the day are contained as state attributes within the weather entity in Home Assistant.
-I created template sensors in Home Assistant to extract these into their own entities:
+I created template sensors in Home Assistant to extract these into their own entities.

 Here is the code I added to my configuration.yaml to make this happen: